 Collaborating to cultivate economic development partnerships is key to successful strategy implementation.
-The conomic Development and Tourism Strategy will be implemented by Hornsby Shire Council in partnership with the NSW Government, the Australian Government, regional development bodies, business and industry and other supporting partners.
-The Shire's businesses and residents will continue to be engaged at a partnership level to ensure effective collaboration for the Shire's economic development agenda.
+The Economic Development and Tourism Strategy will be implemented by Hornsby Shire Council in partnership with the NSW Government, the Australian Government, regional development bodies, business and industry and other supporting partners.
+The Shire's businesses and residents will continue to be engaged at a partnership level to ensure effective collaboration for the delivery of the Shire's economic development agenda.